How Long Does It Take for a Blog to Start Getting Traffic?

 How Much Existing Audience Do You Have?

-At the high end, of course, you have the wildly successful people starting new sites.
-Any new site Bill Gates, Elon Musk, or Neil Patel decides to create is going to get a great start day one.
-The fame, the name recognition, the money to throw around, it's all hugely beneficial to a new site.
+At the top tier, you have wildly successful people launching new sites.
+Any blog that Bill Gates, MrBeast, or Neil Patel decides to start will have a big advantage from day one.
+The fame, the name recognition and the budget to work with - it all gives a new site a huge head start.

 How Much Effort Will You Put Into Marketing?